dell/terraform-provider-ome/README.md

 ## Releasing, Maintenance and Deprecation

-Terraform Provider for Dell Technnologies PowerMax follows [Semantic Versioning](https://semver.org/).
+Terraform Provider for Dell Technnologies OME follows [Semantic Versioning](https://semver.org/).

 New versions will be released regularly if significant changes (bug fix or new feature) are made in the provider.